Howard Phillips (consultant): Legacy

 Kotaku called Howard Phillips "one of the company's most high-profile and best-loved employees, his trademark red hair and bowtie making him as much a mascot of Nintendo's early success as any plumber or kid in a green tunic".

-Nintendo Power still functions as a podcast, having discontinued the multi-million-subscriber magazine format as an industry legacy.
+Nintendo Power functioned as a podcast until 2023, having discontinued the multi-million-subscriber magazine format as an industry legacy.

 Phillips remains an industry luminarymaking event appearances, interviews, and showcasing his extensive vintage collections of Nintendo memorabilia.
 He has parted out some of this collection.
 He has pledged to donate part to the Video Game History Foundation, to which he recruits and facilitates other major collectors from his decades of substantial industry contacts.
 Some of the collection such as Nintendo brochures, advertisements, and internal memorandums, are photographed on his own Facebook display and in media articles, and some have been sold.
 In 2013, he sold his 1990 Nintendo World Championships package for on eBay, hoping to reach an enthusiastic collector.